kumahq/kuma-website/docs/docs/1.2.3/quickstart/kubernetes.md

 As usual, you can visualize the Mutual TLS configuration and the Traffic Permission policies we have just applied via the GUI, the HTTP API or `kumactl`.
 :::

-### 3. Visualize Traffic Metrics
+## Explore Traffic Metrics

-Among the [many policies](/policies) that Kuma provides out of the box, one of the most important ones is [Traffic Metrics](/docs/1.2.3/policies/traffic-metrics/).
+One of the most important [policies](/policies) that Kuma provides out of the box is [Traffic Metrics](/docs/1.2.3/policies/traffic-metrics/).

 With Traffic Metrics we can leverage Prometheus and Grafana to visualize powerful dashboards that show the overall traffic activity of our application and the status of the Service Mesh.